unixdaddy/do_ansible/README.md

 # DigitalOcean Ansible Repo  ( Ansible )

-Used to test deploying to DigitalOcean with Ansible Engine and Tower
+Used to test Ansible Engine/Tower and playbook refactoring - locally and in the cloud

 ## Table of Contents
 ---